+HRiA is actively seeking to build a diverse and experienced staff.
 HRiA encourages multiple perspectives and experiences, supports a multicultural environment, and strives to hire and retain a diverse work force that reflects the populations we work with and the communities where we work.
-Equity and inclusion are core values of our organization.
-Our hiring and business practices appreciate the strengths offered through varied backgrounds.
-As public health practitioners with a social justice focus, we are committed to better understanding and learning from the institutional structures that create disparities among us and our work.
-We are actively seeking to build a diverse and experienced staff.
+Diversity is a core value of HRiA resulting in culturally competent services, materials, resources, and programs.
+Our hiring and business practices appreciate the strengths offered through different backgrounds.

-To apply, submit your resume, cover letter, and salary requirements online.
+To apply, submit your resume and cover letter online.